Sandy Scott: Early life and career

-Scott was born in Hamilton, Ontario, and growing up, he enjoyed football, wrestling at the YMCA and bodybuilding with Mike Sharpe.
+Scott was born Edinburgh, Scotland.
+At age five, he moved to Hamilton, Ontario, and growing up, he enjoyed football, wrestling at the YMCA and bodybuilding with Mike Sharpe.

 The Flying Scotts

 His older brother George helped Sandy break into the wrestling business in 1954.
 They began teaming in Stampede Wrestling, winning the NWA Canadian Tag Team Championship in 1954.
 After a brief stint in Maple Leaf Gardens in 1955, The Flying Scotts, as they were known, became one of the top tag teams in the Toronto and Buffalo areas during the late 1950s.
 Defeating Chris and John Tolos for the Stampede International Tag Team Championship in 1958, they would feud with Butcher and Mad Dog Vachon the following year.

 The duo returned to the Carolinas during the 1960s before eventually regained the Stampede International Tag Team Championship in 1963.
 They also won the AWA World Tag Team Championship in Indiana and, while in Australia during the late 1960s, won the IWA World Tag Team Championship three times between 1966 and 1968.

 While in Stampede Wrestling in 1954, they became one of the most popular tag teams in Western Canada during their six-year stay in the promotion.
 At one event, in which they were featured in the main event against The Miller Brothers (Bill and Ed Miller), promoters were forced to turn away 6,000 at a Stampede Wrestling event before splitting up.
-The two would eventually have a falling out after the death of their mother, which resulted in Sandy refusing to attend her funeral.
+The two would eventually have a falling-out after the death of their mother, which resulted in Sandy refusing to attend her funeral.

 Later career

 During the 1980s, he was an office executive for Jim Crockett Promotions (JCP).
 When JCP was purchased by Ted Turner and renamed World Championship Wrestling (WCW), he continued to work for the company.
 He also acted as the host for WCW WorldWide.

-In 1991, he helped found Smoky Mountain Wrestling with Jim Cornette, and Stan Lane.
+In 1991, he helped found Smoky Mountain Wrestling with Jim Cornette and Rick Rubin.